brandonchinn178/mergit/README.md

 1. Set the "Bot Merge" check as a required status check (for protected branches)
 1. Uncheck "Require branches to be up to date before merging"
 1. Use the merge bot to merge in the PR!

+#### Troubleshooting

+* `This branch must not contain merge commits.`

+    If you're getting this error, make sure to disable "Require linear history" for the base branch.